Part of System Constraints

 Sometimes a person does not change because change would make something painful visible.

 A boundary can open conflict.
 Rest can expose grief.
 Stopping adaptation can change a relationship.
-New behavior can touch old loyalty.
+New output can touch old loyalty.

 Then the problem is not lack of willpower.
 The system sees costs that first need to be acknowledged, carried or bounded.